KasparEtter/ef1p/pages/email/email.md

 <figcaption markdown="span">

-The `List-Unsubscribe-Post` header informs the receiving mail client that it can unsubscribe the user with a simple `POST` request.
+The `List-Unsubscribe-Post` header field informs the receiving mail client that it can unsubscribe the user with a simple `POST` request.

 </figcaption>